Cordon Bleu Chicken & Mushroom Sauce, a recipe known throughout the world; a simple way to prepare chicken that will still impress your family.

 - ¼ teaspoon of pepper, (or more, to taste)

-- Butterfly the chicken breasts.
+- Flatten chicken: Butterfly the chicken breasts.
 Place a breast between two plastic films and pound with a meat mallet until it is thin.
 Repeat with the rest.

-- Season each breast with a ¼ teaspoon of salt and a pinch of pepper.
+- Make rolls: Season each breast with a ¼ teaspoon of salt and a pinch of pepper.
 Place two slices of pancetta on the breast, followed by a slice of cheese, then ⅓ cup of spinach.
-Fold the breast and secure with a toothpick.
+Fold the breast and secure it with a toothpick.
 Repeat with the rest.

-- Cook in the oven for 20 minutes, or until the meat is cooked through.
-Serve immediately.
+- Roasting: Cook in the oven --preheated to 400 ºF [200 ºC]-- for 20 minutes, or until the rolls turn a golden color and are cooked through.
+In the meantime, make the sauce.

 For the mushroom sauce